Jagan-18/CICD-Pipeline-Automation_Setup/README1.md

 ---

 I hope this explanation with examples clarifies how each stage fits into the CI/CD pipeline!
-Let me know if you need further details or examples!